Rohini-Koli9/Bob-the-Builder/README.md

 # LangGraph Agent Builder

-**LangGraph Agent Builder** is an AI-powered **multi-agent system** built with [LangGraph](https://www.langchain.com/langgraph).
-It enables natural language requests to be transformed into working projects — file by file — by simulating a team of specialized AI agents.
+**LangGraph Agent Builder** is a **conversational AI agent** designed to transform natural language prompts into working projects.
+Built with [LangGraph](https://www.langchain.com/langgraph). for robust workflow management and leveraging **GroqCloud** for high-speed code generation, it can create a wide range of simple web apps and APIs, from to-do lists to FastAPI services.

 ## LangGraph Workflow - Agent Architecture